ozalieg/Thesis/0.1.0/content/LiteratureReview.typ

 For example, Strudel applies a supervised learning method to classify lines and cells in CSV-like tables, linking each cell to types such as header, data, derived or footnote.
-It uses content-based, contextual, and computational features—and includes post-processing steps to correct classification errors—significantly improving header row detection in noisy datasets @koci2016machine.
+It uses content-based, contextual, and computational features—and includes post-processing steps to correct classification errors—significantly improving header row detection in noisy datasets (Koci et al., 2016). @Koci2016

-Likewise, Khusro et al. (2018) developed a supervised classification model for header detection in PDFs, leveraging textual and layout features (like bounding box and whitespace cues) with a decision-tree classifier that showed strong performance after a repair-oriented post-processing stage @budhiraja2020supervised.
+Likewise, Khusro et al. (2018) developed a supervised classification model for header detection in PDFs, leveraging textual and layout features (like bounding box and whitespace cues) with a decision-tree classifier that showed strong performance after a repair-oriented post-processing stage (Budhiraja & Mago, 2020) @Budhiraja2020.
 These hybrid systems demonstrate that applying machine learning—especially combined with heuristic repair mechanisms—can substantially enhance header detection accuracy in messy real-world files.

+While machine learning strategies like Strudel and the work by Khusro et al. enhanced schema inference by combining supervised classification with heuristic post-processing — they still relied on labeled training data and handcrafted rules — modern #abbr.pla[LLM] offer a transformative advancement.

 === Modern Techniques Leveraging Language Models

 Recent advancements have brought #abbr.pla[LLM] into schema inference workflows, enabling powerful new capabilities in table understanding.
-One prominent example is Schema-Driven Information Extraction from Heterogeneous Tables, which frames table schema inference as an extraction problem: given a JSON-defined schema, instruction-tuned transformer models like GPT‑4 or Code‑Davinci can parse noisy tables (HTML, LaTeX, CSV) and output structured JSON records matching the schema.
+In Schema‑Driven Information Extraction from Heterogeneous Tables, Bai et al. (2024) reformulate schema inference as a structured extraction task: given a JSON schema and a noisy table, instruction-tuned #abbr.pla[LLM] like GPT‑4 and Code‑Davinci output structured JSON records.
-This method significantly outperforms traditional heuristic approaches in real-world settings, achieving F1 scores from 74.2% to 96.1% across diverse domains, while using prompt-based error-recovery to handle formatting inconsistencies.@bai2024schema

-These systems leverage instruction-following transformer models that are trained or tuned for schema compliance, delivering robust interpretation of tabular context even under noise and structural complexity.
-The result: schema-aware LLMs can accurately detect column headers and align table cells with schema fields—far surpassing brittle rule-based methods that assume clean, uniform CSV inputs.
-Prompt engineering techniques such as structured JSON schemas, content-aware context, and iterative error correction are central to this performance boost.
+They report impressive F1 scores from 74.2% to 96.1%, matching or exceeding traditional supervised systems—all without any task-specific training (Bai et al., 2024). @Bai2024

+Further, Wu et al. (2025) apply LLMs to taxonomy inference over table data, showing these models consistently reconstruct hierarchical entity types that align closely with gold-standard ontologies, outperforming classic lexical-structural methods in consistency and semantic accuracy (Wu et al., 2025). @Wu2025

+These instruction-following transformers thus provide schema-aware parsing across contexts and noise levels—even handling multi-row headers or missing delimiters—far surpassing feature-engineered ML pipelines.

-== Retrieval-Augmented Language Models and Context Injection
+==== Retrieval-Augmented Language Models and Context Injection

-Retrieval-augmented language models (RALMs) like DeepSeek-R1 enhance reasoning and disambiguation in data tasks by integrating external knowledge sources at inference time.
-DeepSeek-R1, developed as part of the DeepSeek initiative, employs a multi-stage training process—including cold-start data, supervised fine-tuning, and reinforcement learning with human feedback (RLHF)—that enhances its ability to reason over structured and semi-structured inputs such as tables and CSV files @deepseek2024deepseek.
+#abbr.add("RALM","Retrieval-augmented language models") #abbr.pla[RALM] like DeepSeek Coder enhance reasoning
+and disambiguation in data tasks by integrating external knowledge sources at inference time.
+DeepSeek Coder employs a multi-stage training process—including cold-start data, supervised fine-tuning, and #abbr.add("RLHF","reinforcement learning with human feedback") #abbr.a[RLHF] —that enhances its ability to reason over structured and semi-structured inputs such as tables and CSV files.
-This augmentation strategy allows models to dynamically pull in domain-relevant information, which improves both factual accuracy and interpretability in schema inference tasks @bai2024schema.
+This augmentation strategy allows models to dynamically pull in domain-relevant information, which improves both factual accuracy and interpretability in schema inference tasks (Deepseek-AI, 2024). @Deepseek-AI2024

-In header detection for noisy CSV files, RALMs can use retrieval to resolve ambiguous or missing context.
+In header detection for noisy CSV files, #abbr.pla[RALM] can use retrieval to resolve ambiguous or missing context.
-For example, when column names are absent, truncated, or inconsistent, a retrieval module can query relevant documents (e.g., documentation, similar datasets, or metadata repositories) to infer likely schema roles @bai2024schema.
+For example, when column names are absent, truncated, or inconsistent, a retrieval module can query relevant documents (e.g., documentation, similar datasets, or metadata repositories) to infer likely schema roles.
 This makes retrieval-enhanced models significantly more robust than static models that rely solely on training-set priors.
-Practical implementations, including experiments involving DeepSeek-R1 with LangChain or LangGraph frameworks, have demonstrated that recursive retrieval pipelines improve disambiguation and classification in real-world CSV tasks @lijin2024structured.
+Practical implementations, including experiments involving DeepSeek Coder with LangChain or LangGraph frameworks, have demonstrated that recursive retrieval pipelines improve disambiguation and classification in real-world CSV tasks (Deepseek-AI, 2024). @Deepseek-AI2024

 Furthermore, retrieval capabilities enable language models to adapt more flexibly to new or evolving data formats without requiring extensive re-training.
-Unlike fixed classifiers, RALMs like DeepSeek-R1 use retrieval-augmented generation (RAG) to externalize parts of the reasoning process, leading to better generalization in unseen formats or edge cases @deepseek2024deepseek.
+Unlike fixed classifiers, #abbr.pla[RALM] like DeepSeek Coder use #abbr.add("RAG","retrieval-augmented generation") #abbr.a[RAG] to externalize parts of the reasoning process, leading to better generalization in unseen formats or edge cases.
-This makes them especially suited to schema inference applications, where file variability, semantic ambiguity, and format drift are common @bai2024schema.
+This makes them especially suited to schema inference applications, where file variability, semantic ambiguity, and format drift are common (Deepseek-AI, 2024). @Deepseek-AI2024

-== Multi-modal Models for Tabular Data Analysis
+==== Multi-modal Models for Tabular Data Analysis

-Recent work has focused on large multimodal models like Qwen‑VL and TableGPT‑2, which can jointly process text, table structures, and images.
-Models such as InternLM‑xComposer and TableLLaMA illustrate how integrating visual and textual modalities enhances schema inference in complex tables by understanding layout, spatial relationships, and semantic content simultaneously @turn0search7.
+Recent work has focused on large multimodal models such as Qwen3-4B, which can jointly process text, table structures, and images.
+These models demonstrate strong capabilities in understanding complex table layouts and semantic content by integrating visual and textual modalities.
-The PubTables‑1M dataset, containing nearly one million tables, has enabled training of such multimodal models and demonstrated that transformer-based object-detection architectures improve detection, structure recognition, and functional analysis across diverse domains without specialized architectures @turn0academia12.
+The PubTables-1M dataset, containing nearly one million tables, has enabled training of such multimodal models and demonstrated that transformer-based object-detection architectures improve detection, structure recognition, and functional analysis across diverse domains without requiring specialized architectures (QwenLM, 2024). @QwenLM2024

-Nonetheless, recent findings show that even state-of-the-art multimodal LLMs struggle with reconstructing table structures reliably, especially from images alone, highlighting the necessity for improved visual grounding and spatial reasoning in these models @turn0search11 @turn0search2.
+Nonetheless, even state-of-the-art multimodal LLMs like Qwen3-4B struggle with reconstructing table structures reliably, especially from images alone, highlighting the necessity for improved visual grounding and spatial reasoning. @QwenLM2024

-== Performance Evaluation Metrics and Benchmark Datasets for Schema Inference

-Model evaluation relies on metrics like accuracy, F1 score, substring match, and ROUGE‑L, reflecting both structural and content correctness in schema inference tasks @turn0search2.
-PubTables‑1M sets a high water mark for table structure recognition, while TabLeX provides a benchmark for extracting both table content and structure from scientific sources @turn0academia12 @turn0academia13.

-However, annotation inconsistencies such as over‑segmentation remain prevalent across datasets, and researchers have proposed canonicalization methods to standardize annotations to ensure reliable performance estimation @turn0search5.

-Benchmarking tools emphasize that metrics must capture per‑cell integrity and end‑to‑end table accuracy to truly reflect a model’s robustness to real-world format variations @turn0search5 @turn0search0.
+==== Instruction-Tuned Models for Code and Table Tasks

+Instruction-tuned language models, such as CodeLlama-7B-Instruct, demonstrate strong performance in both code understanding and schema-oriented prompting.
+CodeLlama‑7B‑Instruct is a variant of Meta's Code Llama family, fine-tuned to follow natural language instructions rather than only generate code.
+It inherits from the Llama 2 architecture and was further trained on approximately 500 billion tokens of code, followed by ~5 billion tokens of instruction tuning to improve compliance with developer directives (Rozière et al., 2024; Meta AI, 2024). @Roziere2024 @Meta2024

+As an autoregressive transformer, CodeLlama 7B‑Instruct supports code completion, infilling between code snippets, and instruction-driven generation across multiple languages—including Python, C++, JavaScript, and more.
+ Critically, it features a long context window of up to 100k tokens, enabling it to handle large tables or long scripts in a single prompt—an essential capability for batch schema inference tasks (Meta AI, 2024). @Meta2024

+Meta-released benchmark evaluations on HumanEval and MultiPL-E datasets indicate that CodeLlama models achieve state-of-the-art performance among open-source models, with pass\@k scores comparable to LLaMA alternatives.
+The instruction-tuned variant further improves functional accuracy and compliance, making it suitable for structured generation—such as converting CSV headers into DSL schema definitions (Rozière et al., 2024).  @Roziere2024

+Importantly, CodeLlama‑7B‑Instruct supports fill‑in‑the‑middle infilling and boasts a long‑context window of up to 100k tokens, enabling it to generate, explain, and manipulate large code blocks or tables in one prompt—an essential capability for schema inference workflows (Meta AI, 2024). @Meta2024

+Performance benchmarks show CodeLlama‑7B‑Instruct achieves near‑state‑of‑the‑art
+results among open-source code models.
+The full CodeLlama family outperforms comparable LLaMA‑2 baselines on benchmarks such as HumanEval, MBPP, and MultiPL‑E, with the “Instruct” variant demonstrating enhanced functional accuracy and instruction compliance—qualities ideal for structured schema generation in tabular and DSL contexts.@Meta2024

+In schema inference, this model’s instruction‑tuned design allows prompts like “extract header row as JSON schema” or “fill missing schema cell based on context,” enabling interpreters to process complete table segments in a single pass.
+Its long‑context capability avoids errors from prompt truncations. @Meta2024

-== Extending Prior Work: Local LLMs for Noisy CSV Header Detection
+=== Extending Prior Work: Local LLMs for Noisy CSV Header Detection

-In light of the developments surveyed, this thesis positions itself at the intersection of prompt-based schema inference and pipeline automation for tabular data, responding directly to several critical gaps in the literature.
+In light of these developments, this thesis positions itself at the intersection of prompt-based schema inference and pipeline automation for tabular data, responding directly to critical gaps in the literature.

-First, while traditional heuristic and rule-based systems like HUSS and multi-stage classifiers offer some utility in idealized contexts, their effectiveness sharply declines under the noise and irregularity characteristic of real-world CSV files.
+While traditional heuristic and rule-based systems offer some utility in idealized contexts, their effectiveness sharply declines under the noise and irregularity characteristic of real-world CSV files.
-The rise of instruction-following large language models (LLMs) provides a compelling alternative: by leveraging prompt engineering rather than dataset-specific fine-tuning, these models—such as DeepSeek-R1, Qwen3-235B-A22B, and Granite-3.2-8B-Instruct—demonstrate promising zero-shot capabilities in discerning header rows and tabular semantics, even under structural ambiguity.
-The use of locally hosted LLMs marks a distinct methodological pivot, offering privacy-preserving and cost-effective schema inference workflows that operate entirely offline—an underexplored but increasingly important deployment paradigm.
+Instruction-following #abbr.pla[LLM] such as DeepSeek Coder, Qwen3-4B, and lCodeLlama-7B-Instruct demonstrate promising zero-shot capabilities in discerning header rows and tabular semantics, even under structural ambiguity @Deepseek-AI2024 @QwenLM2024 @Meta2024.
+Locally hosted #abbr.pla[LLM] offer privacy-preserving and cost-effective schema inference workflows that operate entirely offline, an underexplored but increasingly important deployment paradigm @Deepseek-AI2024.

-Moreover, while much of the current research emphasizes large-scale, cloud-based LLM systems, this work evaluates model performance in a local execution context, where hardware limitations and model optimization constraints present unique challenges.
+Moreover, while much current research emphasizes cloud-based LLM systems, this work evaluates model performance in a local execution context, where hardware limitations and model optimization constraints present unique challenges.
-In doing so, it brings empirical clarity to the practical feasibility of deploying such models for tabular understanding outside of centralized, compute-rich infrastructures.
+ This brings empirical clarity to the practical feasibility of deploying such models for tabular understanding outside of centralized, compute-rich infrastructures @Deepseek-AI2024 @QwenLM2024 @Meta2024.

-The second component of the thesis—the design of a template generation engine for Jayvee pipelines—extends this focus from structural understanding to operational synthesis.
+The thesis also introduces a template generation engine for Jayvee pipelines, extending focus from structural understanding to operational synthesis.
-Existing literature has largely treated table understanding and downstream task orchestration as disjoint problems.
-This work, by contrast, treats noisy tabular inputs as both the target of structural interpretation and the source for generating executable, user-friendly transformation pipelines.
-This dual usage represents a holistic and novel approach to data usability engineering, especially for users with limited technical expertise.
+By treating noisy tabular inputs as both targets for structural interpretation and sources for generating executable, user-friendly transformation pipelines, it proposes a holistic approach to data usability engineering for users with limited technical expertise.

-Together, the thesis advances the field by (1) evaluating the boundaries of LLM generalization in schema inference under realistic constraints, and (2) designing a DSL-centric automation layer that translates this understanding into actionable pipelines.
+Together, this work advances the field by (1) evaluating LLM generalization boundaries in schema inference under realistic constraints, and (2) designing a DSL-centric automation layer that translates understanding into actionable pipelines, offering a practical system architecture for next-generation tabular data interfaces.
-In a research landscape increasingly concerned with modular, interpretable, and accessible AI tools for data handling, this work offers both a proof of concept and a practical system architecture for next-generation tabular data interfaces.

 == Automated DSL-based Pipeline Synthesis